Lithium borohydride: Hydrogen generation

 Lithium borohydride reacts with water to produce hydrogen.
 This reaction can be used for hydrogen generation.

-Although this reaction is usually spontaneous and violent, somewhat-stable aqueous solutions of lithium borohydride can be prepared at low temperature if degassed, distilled water is used and exposure to oxygen is carefully avoided.
+Although this reaction is usually spontaneous and violent, somewhat-stable aqueous solutions of lithium borohydride can be prepared at low temperature if degassed, distilled water is used and exposure to oxygen is avoided.

-Energy storage

 Lithium borohydride is renowned as one of the highest-energy-density chemical energy carriers.
-Although presently of no practical importance, the solid liberates 65 MJ/kg heat upon treatment with atmospheric oxygen.
+Although of no practicality, the solid liberates 65 MJ/kg heat upon treatment with atmospheric oxygen.
 Since it has a density of 0.67 g/cm3, oxidation of liquid lithium borohydride gives 43 MJ/L. In comparison, gasoline gives 44 MJ/kg (or 35 MJ/L), while liquid hydrogen gives 120 MJ/kg (or 8.0 MJ/L).
 The high specific energy density of lithium borohydride has made it an attractive candidate to propose for automobile and rocket fuel, but despite the research and advocacy, it has not been used widely.
 As with all chemical-hydride-based energy carriers, lithium borohydride is very complex to recycle (i.e. recharge) and therefore suffers from a low energy conversion efficiency.
 While batteries such as lithium-ion carry an energy density of up to 0.72 MJ/kg and 2.0 MJ/L, their DC-to-DC conversion efficiency can be as high as 90%.
 In view of the complexity of recycling mechanisms for metal hydrides, such high energy-conversion efficiencies are not practical with present technology.

+Structure

+Four polymorphs have been described.
+The stable forms feature tetrahedral BH4- anions.